Plan: C5427 - Diploma of Interpreting (Spoken Language)

 OR

-Complete an RMIT administered LOTE test (which will be provided to you after you submit the application).
+Complete an RMIT administered LOTE test.
 The LOTE test includes reading, writing, and translating from your second language into your first language (one of them must be English).
+Please note, you may be contacted for an interview if further information is needed to make a selection decision.

-Interview: Some LOTE applicants will be interviewed if further information is required.
+Interview: Some LOTE applicants may be interviewed if further information is required.

 External accreditation and industry links